hanimsofia/DevelopyourGoogleCloudNetwork/README.md

-# Develop your Google Cloud Network : Challenge Lab
+# Develop your Google Cloud Network

 ## Challenge scenario
 As a cloud engineer at Jooli Inc. and recently trained with Google Cloud and Kubernetes, you have been asked to help a new team (Griffin) set up their environment.
 The team has asked for your help and has done some work, but needs you to complete the work.